yuanqing/create-figma-plugin/docs/quick-start.md

 $ npm run build
 ```

-This will generate a [`manifest.json`](https://figma.com/plugin-docs/manifest/) file and a `build/` directory containing a JavaScript bundle for the plugin.
+This will generate a [`manifest.json`](https://figma.com/plugin-docs/manifest/) file and a `build/` directory containing a minified JavaScript bundle for the plugin.

 To watch for code changes and rebuild the plugin automatically:

 ```
 $ npm run watch
 ```

+## Type checking

+The `build-figma-plugin` CLI is powered by [esbuild](https://esbuild.github.io/), which enables extremely fast builds.

+When run without the `--typecheck` flag, `build-figma-plugin` will *not* perform type checking of your TypeScript code.
+Instead, use a code editor such as [Visual Studio Code](https://code.visualstudio.com/) to type check your code during development.

 ## Installing the plugin